LeAlmond/Programming-1/index.md

         return 0;
 }
 ```
-#### Excercise 3

-Ask the user for 8 numbers. then display how many are above 20 (using a while loop)

-#### Excercise 4

-Ask the user for 7 numbers. display the total of all the numbers (using a while loop)

 #### Excercise 5

-Display the sum all odd numbers from 1 to 15 (using a while loop)
+> Ask the user for 8 numbers. then display how many are above 20 (using a while loop)

 #### Excercise 6

-Ask the user for a number b, then display the product of all numbers from 1 to b (using a while loop)
+> Ask the user for 7 numbers. display the total of all the numbers (using a while loop)

 #### Excercise 7

+> Display the sum all odd numbers from 1 to 15 (using a while loop)

+#### Excercise 8

+> Ask the user for a number b, then display the product of all numbers from 1 to b (using a while loop)

+#### Excercise 9

-Ask the user for 8 numbers. then display the smallest number (using a while loop)
+> Ask the user for 8 numbers. then display the smallest number (using a while loop)

 For more details see [Lab 4](https://github.com/LeAlmond/Programming-1/tree/master/Lab%204).